JO KELLY STEPHENSON - ABOUT

 Scroll down to biography

 Jo Kelly Stephenson is an award winning Aussie singer songwriter currently based in Nashville, Tennessee.
-Awards include the Billboard World Song Contest, The Australian Songwriter's Association's Rudy Brandsma Award, a prestigious major prize for excellence in songwriting, two Independent Music Awards nominations, plus the IMAs Vox Populi award for Alternative Country Album of the Year, among others.
+Awards include the Billboard World Song Contest, The Australian Songwriter's Association's Rudy Brandsma Award, a prestigious major prize for excellence in songwriting, and the Vox Populi award for Alternative Country Album of the Year in the 7th Annual Independent Music Awards (IMAs), among others.
+Recently Jo Kelly received two nominations for Bluegrass Song of the Year in the 17th Annual IMAs and attended the awards ceremony at Symphony Space in NYC.

 Her songs have featured on prime time television shows and films worldwide including The Glades, Rizzoli and Isles, Switched At Birth, Mistresses, Unforgettable, Warner Bro’s Girl On A Bicycle, and more.
 Her songs are currently being played in shopping malls and stores across America including Ralph's, Kroger, WinnDixie and Walmart.
 She also supplied call hold music for Walgreens and other retailers.